SarthakDhingra/Dragonshell/readme.md

 ### Design Choices
 - this program was executed procedurally
 - if statements were used to handle the input
+- one file was used to simplify Makefile
+- when possible, separate functions were created for tasks to containerize code

 #### System calls used
 - execve()